Low and slow: your guide to cannabis drying techniques

-Keeping a Low Temperature Environment is Key in the Cannabis Drying Process
+Keeping a Low-Temperature Environment is Key in the Cannabis Drying Process

 We now know “slow” refers to the amount of patience cultivators must have during the drying process.
 So, what does Ed Rosenthal mean when he says “low”?
 Low refers to temperature.
-The biggest predator to terpenes and cannabinoids are the elements of nature, evaporation, humidity, and friction.
+The biggest predator of terpenes and cannabinoids are the elements of nature, evaporation, humidity, and friction.
 Terpenes evaporate at different temperatures.
 Some evaporate at temperatures lower than room temperature.
 Our first recommendation is to turn the thermostat down to 60º F (15-16º C).

 Cleanliness as a Constant in Post Harvest Production